alexanderpalsson/katacoda-scenarios/qlik-corectl/step3.md

 There are two ways to use `corectl build`:
 <br>

-**1. Configurations file**
+**1. A configuration file**
-<br>The simplest way and the way we use in this tutorial is to use a configuration file. <br>
+<br>The simplest way and the approach that we will use in this tutorial is to use a configuration file. <br>
 When you run the command: `corectl build` CoreCtl will automatically look for file with the name ***corectl.yml*** in the current working folder.
 In this corectl.yml file is it possible to setup basic configuration for corectl such as: engine connection details, app and objects. <br>

-For this tutorial we have provide an empty configuration file `corectl.yml`{{open}}.
-But you can a the specification of  [**corectl configuration file**](https://github.com/qlik-oss/corectl/blob/master/docs/corectl_config.md) to see example and how to create config files.
-The  [**corectl configuration file**](https://github.com/qlik-oss/corectl/blob/master/docs/corectl_config.md) is probably were you will find almost all **solutions** to the exercises provided in this tutorial.
+We have provide an empty configuration file `corectl.yml`{{open}} for you to edit.
+Look at the specification of  [**corectl configuration file**](https://github.com/qlik-oss/corectl/blob/master/docs/corectl_config.md) to see example and how to create config files.
+Here is were you will find almost all **solutions** to the exercises provided in this tutorial.
 <br>